byu-transpolab/ceen565/README.md

 # Urban Transportation Planning

+Notes and assignments for CE 565 - Urban Transportation Planning (now with Quarto and renv!)

-This book contains course notes and assignments for a senior / graduate class in transportation planning and elementary travel modeling.
+This repository contains course notes and assignments for a senior / graduate class in transportation planning and elementary travel modeling.
 A description for this course
 is:

 > An advanced course in urban transportation planning.
 Urban transportation as the outcome of an economic system, details and techniques for four-step travel model development, applications of travel models within a legal and regulatory context.
 The book is organized into six units:

   1. [Building Blocks](#chap-blocks)